5 Segmentation

 distance1 160211 109.14702 92.14637 65.32 98.26498

-When comparing these groups, most numbers are relatively close.
+When comparing these groups we can see that most numbers are fairly close.
 We can also make some generalizations.

 1. Many more of our fans tend to be white.
 Is this congruent with population patterns?